 Meets Standard Approaching Standard Does Not Meet Standard The governing board complies with and presents no concerns in the measure characteristics.
-The governing board presents concerns in a minimal number of the measure characteristics with a credible plan to address the issues.
-The governing board presents concerns in a majority of the measure characteristics and/or does not have a plan to address issues.
+The governing board presents concerns in a minimal number of the measure The governing board presents concerns in a majority of the measure characteristics and/or does not have a plan to address issues.
 OR The governing board presents concerns in a minimal number of the measure characteristics with no credible plan to address the issues.